AbsaOSS/cert-manager-webhook-externaldns/README.md

 This project aims to provide [cert-manager](https://cert-manager.io) webhook plugin.
 This plugin on challenge request creates DNSEndpoint object, which is supposed to be picked by either [external-dns](https://github.com/kubernetes-sigs/external-dns) or CoreDNS [CRD plugin](https://github.com/k8gb-io/coredns-crd-plugin)

-## Quick Start
+## Installation

 First check the supported version and if necessary adjust the versions of k8s and cert-manager: https://cert-manager.io/docs/installation/supported-releases/.

 This custom cert-manager webook assumes the `DNSEndpoint` [crd](https://github.com/k8gb-io/k8gb/blob/master/chart/k8gb/crd/dns-endpoint-crd-manifest.yaml) and `external-dns` [controller](https://github.com/kubernetes-sigs/external-dns) to be present in the cluster and be configured properly to create TXT records.
+Also the custom dns server should be reachable to be able to respond to the DNS01 challenge (either deployed in the same cluster - check the "coredns variant" section) or configured in externaldns-controller.

 ```bash
 # we assume k8s cluster at version 1.23 or higher